 I began my journey as a course instructor in the Fall semester of 2018, where I taught Microprocessor Systems (CSC385) for the Department of Computer Science at the University of Toronto.
 It was a small class of 22 students that covered the basics of computer organization and architecture.
 In each lecture, I provided students with handouts that they could fill out as I delivered the material through slides.
 I also introduced assigned (but informal) readings to the class to stimulate their own motivation to do research on related topics.
 The entire experience was very rewarding.

-My journey continues in the ongoing Winter semester of 2019, where I am teaching Computer Fundamentals (APS105) to first-year students in computer engineering at the University of Toronto.
-This semester, I am experimenting with the blackboard in lecture and complementing it with the use of technology (GoSoapBox and the university's learning management system Canvas).
-I am responsible of one of four sections that contains over 100 students.
-Thus far, it has been a fun challenege adapting my teaching style and philosopy to a much larger class.
+My journey continued in the Winter semester of 2019, where I taught Computer Fundamentals (APS105) to first-year students in computer engineering at the University of Toronto.
+I was responsible for one of four sections that contained around 100 students.
+I experimented with the blackboard in lecture and complemented it with the use of technology (GoSoapBox and the university's learning management system Canvas).
+It was a fun challenge adapting my teaching style and philosopy to a much larger class, and a very useful next step as I prepare to teach even larger classrooms with nearly 200 students.

 Teaching Assistant Experience